Famous Residents of Erie Cemetery

 Son of Colonel Seth Reed, he was one of Erie's first and most successful capitalists.

-He opened a store in 1796 doing business with settlers, soldiers, and indians.
+He opened a store in 1796 doing business with settlers, soldiers, and native tribespeople.
 He later secured large government contracts to supply western military posts with beef, pork, flour and whiskey.
 He served as burgess of Erie in 1841.
 Seven years later he owned an extensive fleet of lake vessels.

 His second wife was the daughter of General William Irivine, who, with Andrew Ellicot laid out the town of Erie in 1795.
 Rufus and Agnes had one son, Charles M. Reed.